anushka098100-cyber/leetcode-journal/README.md

 -To maintain record of everything that i learn

-I believe that understanding "why" a solution works is more iportant than simply getting an accepted submission
+I believe that understanding "why" a solution works is more important than simply getting an accepted submission

 Happy coding!!